 All the arguments for or of the psychological effects of abortion are mute before her singular solitary irreducible voice.
 Only she faces this; only she can choose.
 This seems simple enough to say, but remains difficult for us to believe.
 Just look at much of what you hear at Republican rallies, and the mud that gets slung around the issue of abortion and what has been coined in perfect propagandistic pitch, Pro-Life.

 Abortion is a woman’s parachute, if not her lifeboat, yes, those same things denied to the passengers of steerage on the Titanic and why there were so many deaths–the lifeboats were filled by class first, and no one thought to have enough for everyone on board.
 Screw the Irish Catholics, must have been the collective unconscious mandate in the minds of contemporary Englishmen.
 Let’s do the same to women because legislation must be punitive first and punitive last and provide nothing but lashes between.
+Yet, we point to Women and Children first as if we have not simply offered a rebuttal of a kind but made the refutation supreme.

 Of course you know that the “bell tolls for thee.”
 Why would I assume that you do not know that?
 Why should I assume that you do?
 That in itself speaks volumes about me, does it not, what I have said herein at the close in these epi-logic words afterwards; that is, if you were wondering who I am, who I might be, could be if, would be somehow when, where . . . ?